FitzM/Node-Ts-Nodemon-Starter/README.md

 - This repo is for personal use so it probably won't get updated by me unless it's specifically requested or something stops working
 - There are extra emit settings enabled in the tsconfig.json file to increase enforced settings by TS such as no unused variables/paramaters and no implecet 'any' types.
 - I threw this together quickly for a starter template so if you see anthing that isn't "best practices".. sorry about that.
+- There is a launch.json file for debugging in VSCode however I haven't configured it with anything past the initial creation.
+To Debug all I did was change the debugger tab to `Run Script: Start` and the debugger worked great.

 ### Commands: